The 5 best HR and payroll software platforms for small businesses in 2026

 What to avoid in HR and payroll software

-1. No customisation: I cannot stress enough how difficult last-minute revisions to payroll (such as bonuses, leave, or overtime pay) can make things for finance teams.
-I always advise SMEs to look for a system with customisation features, such as the option to build bespoke reports.
-It’s a bit more complicated, but open AI provision will also let you link existing software using custom integrations to ensure data is shared between your arsenal of business tools.
+1. No customisation: SMEs should have a system with customisation features, such as the option to build bespoke reports.
+Open AI provision will also let you link existing software using custom integrations to ensure data is shared between your arsenal of business tools.

 • Encrypted data storage